bkryza/clang-uml/README.md

 * Sequence diagram generation
     * Generation of sequence diagram from one code location to another
 * Package diagram generation
-    * Generation of package diagram based on C++ namespaces (currently uses component symbols for packages, but it can be adjusted using skinparams)
+    * Generation of package diagram based on C++ namespaces

 ## Installation